E01D/Digital-Biological-Architecture/README.md

   * Solution Structure
   * Project Structure
   * [Api]() (One through Four Dimensions)
+  * Identification - do not need types
+  * Metadata
+    * Typal - Crude
+  * Common Language Infrastructure
+  * Dotnet - Basic - Non Instancative - Instance is implied to be contained by statics
+  * Objectal - can create objects with types in place
   * Basic Functional Layer
     * Tooling
   * [Plasmas and Plasms](https://github.com/E01D/Digital-Biological-Architecture/wiki/Kernel)